RasmusDalgaard/TestSP2/README.md

 ### JUnit 5
 Investigate JUnit 5 (Jupiter).
 Explain the following, and how they are useful.
 * @tag

+Is used for filtering testcases from test suites.
+Can be used in a test plan by only executing testcases with specific tags.

 * @Disabled

+Disables the annotated test method or class and will not be executed.

 * @RepeatedTest

+Is used for repeating a test any amount of times.

 * @BeforeEach, @AfterEach

+Is used when a method should be executed before each and every method in the test class.
+Is used when a method should be executed after each and every method in the test class.

 * @BeforeAll, @AfterAll

+Is used when a method should be executed one time before all methods in the test class have been executed.
+Is used when a method should be executed one time after all methods in the test class have been executed.

 * @DisplayName

+Is just a custom display name for the test method or class.

 * @Nested

+Is used for creating nested classes, so that multiple test classes can be run from the parent class.

 * assumeFalse, assumeTrue

+Is used for validating wether the given assumption is false and if it is the test then resumes.
+Otherwise it aborts the test.

+Is used for validating wether the given assumption is true and if it is the test then resumes.
+Otherwise it aborts the test.

 ### Mocking Frameworks
 Investigate mocking frameworks for your preferred language.
 Choose at least two